ovh/docs/pages/web/domains/dns_zone_edit/guide.en-gb.md

 ![dnszone](images/edit-dns-zone-ovh-reset.png){.thumbnail}

-You can choose between:
+You can choose between these options:

 - `Yes, I want to reset my DNS zone with the minimum records`.
-This option allows you to direct your domain name and email service to:
+This allows you to direct your domain name and email service to:
-    - one of your Cloud Web services available in your OVHcloud Control Panel
+    - One of your Cloud Web services available in your OVHcloud Control Panel.
-    - the OVHcloud redirection service, accessible via your domain name’s `Redirection`{.action} tab in the `Domain`{.action} names and `Emails`{.action} sections.
+    - The OVHcloud redirection service, accessible via your domain name’s `Redirection`{.action} tab in the `Domain names`{.action} and `Emails`{.action} sections.
-    - the `Custom` function.
-Enter the `A` and/or `MX` field of your choice.
+    - The `Custom` function.
+Enter the `A` and/or `MX` records of your choice.
 - `No, but I want to reset my DNS zone`.
-Your DNS zone will then be empty, with the exception of the NS records, which will be automatically attached to the OVHcloud DNS servers in your DNS zone.
+Your DNS zone will then be empty except for the NS records, which will be automatically attached to the OVHcloud DNS servers in your DNS zone.

 > [!primary]
 >